Renters and Energy Policy Ideas for Minneapolis

 For a brief summary on what is at stake Xcel Energy announced in February that their preferred 15-year plan includes

-• adding two new gas peaker plants, 2,200 MW of new gas-fired peaking generation, which will be heavily scrutinized in terms of Xcel’s ability to meet Minnesota's new carbon-free by 2040 law.
+• This will be heavily scrutinized by clean energy organizations in terms of Xcel’s ability to meet Minnesota's new carbon-free by 2040 law and likely settled in a different docket.

 On the renewable front Xcel's 15 year plan thus far also includes: